MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 ### Increase visibility with Microsoft Cost Management

 [Microsoft Cost Management](/azure/cost-management-billing/cost-management-billing-overview) offers a broad set of capabilities to help with cloud budgeting, forecasting, and visibility for costs both inside and outside of the cluster.
-Proper visibility is essential for deciphering spending trends, identifying optimization opportunities, and increasing accountability amongst application developers and platform teams.
+Proper visibility is essential for deciphering spending trends, identifying optimization opportunities, and increasing accountability among application developers and platform teams.
 Enable the [AKS Cost Analysis add-on](./cost-analysis.md) for granular cluster cost breakdown by Kubernetes constructs along with Azure Compute, Network, and Storage categories.

 ### Azure Monitor

-If you're ingesting metric data via Container insights, we recommended migrating to managed Prometheus metrics, which offers a significant cost reduction.
+If you're ingesting metric data via Container insights, we recommended migrating to managed Prometheus, which offers a significant cost reduction.
 You can [disable Container insights metrics using the data collection rule (DCR)](/azure/azure-monitor/containers/container-insights-data-collection-dcr?tabs=portal) and deploy the [managed Prometheus add-on](/azure/azure-monitor/containers/kubernetes-monitoring-enable#enable-prometheus-and-grafana), which supports configuration via Azure Resource Manager, Azure CLI, Azure portal, and Terraform.

 For more information, see [Azure Monitor best practices](/azure/azure-monitor/best-practices-containers#cost-optimization) and [managing costs for Container insights](/azure/azure-monitor/containers/container-insights-cost).